 Quick links on this page:

-The problem with inhabiting a body with legs for thirty-five years is that I became accustomed to having legs.
-When those limbs were taken from me, I thought my subconscious would catch up quickly, and I’d instinctively regard myself as legless.
+The problem with inhabiting a body with legs for 35 years is that I became accustomed to having legs.
+When those limbs were taken from me, I thought my subconscious would catch up quickly and I’d instinctively regard myself as legless.
 I was wrong.

 It’s been almost two years since my date with the grenade.
 Yet still I wake up oblivious to the fact that I’m missing limbs.
 Moments ago I swung myself out of bed, thinking to walk to the kitchen for a drink.
-With the dexterity of an out of date tin of Spam, I embraced the morning (and the floor) with a thud.
+I embraced the morning, and the floor, with a thud.
 I swore, I cursed, I laughed.
 What else could I do?
 If I were unable to laugh at the ridiculous broken mess I’ve become, I think I’d deteriorate like Steve.
 At war he lost an arm, a foot and half his face.
 Back home he lost his mind.
 Watching him deteriorate into a lifeless husk was hard.
 Could I watch my own body wither along with my personality?
 No. The same will not happen to me.

-I struggle into my wheelchair, making a mental note to invest in some sumptuous twenty-five millimetre tufted-twist-pile carpet to make my morning routine less painful, and trundle into the kitchen.
+I struggle into my wheelchair, making a mental note to invest in some 25 millimetre tufted-twist-pile carpet to make my morning routine less painful, and trundle into the kitchen.

 The first thing that strikes me is the stink of fire.
 I can see no smoke, no blackened furniture, no indication of a blaze.
 Aside from the smell, the kitchen is exactly as I left it, apart from one small detail.
-A bottle now rests in the middle of the kitchen table.
+There’s a bottle in the middle of the kitchen table.

 I edge my chair forward to look more closely.
-It’s small and filled with red liquid that dances like fire within the glass.
-On the front is a label that says, ‘Devil’s Crush.’
+The bottle is filled with red liquid that dances like fire.
+On the front is a label that reads, ‘Devil’s Crush’.

-Intrigued, I pick the bottle up and almost drop it - I wasn’t expecting it to be hot.
-But it’s not searing, my fingers can bear the heat.
+Intrigued, I pick the bottle up and almost drop it; I wasn’t expecting it to be hot.
 I sniff the bottle, trying to determine if it’s the source of the burning smell.
 It isn’t.
 I turn the bottle over.
 On the back is another label.
-Underneath some text which is too small to read, it says, ‘Made in Hull.’
+Underneath some text that is too small to read, it says, ‘Made in Hull’.
 Somehow, this seems apt.

 As I study the strange liquid, wondering if the ‘u’ in Hull might be a misprint, I hear someone clear their throat behind me.
 Instantly, I drop the bottle into my lap and swing my chair around.
 The 9mm Browning L9A1 I keep tucked beneath my chair’s cushion is in my hand without me having to think.